NYC protests of Tyre Nichols death draw more than 100; two arrested as Times Square protester smashes police car windshield

 Five Memphis officers accused of murder in Nichols’ death are Black.

-The Times Square protest began around 7 p.m., and about 40 minutes later it began moving south on Broadway.
+The Times Square protest began around 7 p.m., and about 40 minutes later it began moving south on Broadway to Penn Station and Moynihan Train Hall, before circling back to Times Square, when the police car windshield was smashed.

 Another 30 or 40 people appeared at a protest in Union Square.
 “The only way we get through this is unity — I’m not talking about that khumbaya unity,” said a man with a loudspeaker.
 “I’m talking about that ‘if they f—k with us, we f—k s—t up’ type of unity.”